 Attention: 4 Corner Resources is being used in a phishing scam.
 Read more about how to protect yourself.

-What Is Net Promoter Score and How Does It Affect Hiring?
+What Is Net Promoter Score and How Does It Affect Recruitment?

 Scale reading the score is "promoter"; Net Promoter Score